catalingavan/logbee.Documentation/source/on-premises/logbee-frontend/configuration.rst

 logbee.Frontend behavior can be customized by updating the ``Configuration\logbee.json`` file.

-A full example of the ``logbee.json`` configuration file can be found `here <https://github.com/catalingavan/logbee-app/blob/main/logbee.Frontend/logbee.json>`_.
+A full example of the configuration file can be found on the `GitHub <https://github.com/catalingavan/logbee-app/blob/main/logbee.Frontend/logbee.json>`_ page.

 .. contents:: Configuration options
    :local: